Apply for the Steinbeck Fellow Program

 The Steinbeck Fellows Program of San José State University (SJSU), which was endowed through the generosity of Martha Heasley Cox, offers emerging writers of any age and background the opportunity to pursue a significant writing project while in residence at SJSU.
 The emphasis of the program is on helping writers who have had some success, but not published extensively, and whose promising work would be aided by the financial support and sponsorship of the Center and the University's creative writing program.

 The Steinbeck Fellowship Program is named in honor of author John Steinbeck and is guided by his lifetime of work in literature, the media, and environmental activism.
 The program offers the opportunity to interact with other writers, faculty and graduate students, and to share their work in progress by giving a public reading once each semester during the fellowship.
-The fellowships afford a stipend of $10,000.
-Residency in the San José area is required during the academic year (approximately 1 September - 20 May).
+The fellowships afford a stipend of $15,000.
+Residency in the Bay Area is required during the academic year (approximately September - May).

-- Proposal or Prospectus for Work to be Written (one to three pages including timeline).
+- Proposal or Prospectus for Work to be Written (one to three pages including basic timeline)

-- Three Letters of Recommendation sent directly from the recommenders, by email or post.***
+- Three Letters of Recommendation (sent directly from recommender - the online system will prompt you for their email addresses)

-- Writing Sample (no more than thirty pages).
+- Writing Sample (no more than twenty-five pages)

 Announcement of Awards: April.